talkymeat/EvoArt/README.md

 Starting with Voronoi Maps, using a weighted sum of simplicity and similarity to target for a fitness function.

-This project is part of platonikc's home-education in Computer Science!
+This project is part of @platonikc's home-education in Computer Science!